 Instructions

-1 - Mix the wet mixture together in a bowl or jug.
+1 - Mix the wet mixture together in a bowl or jug ensuring there are no yoghurt lumps.

-2 - In a large bowl, mix the dry mixture together.
+2 - Sieve the flour into a large bowl, then mix in the rest of the dry mixture.

-4 - Once kneaded, place the dough in a floured tray, and dab some oil over the top of it to seal in the moisture, then cover with cling film or a damp cloth and let it rest for at least 4 hours but ideally overnight in the fridge.
+4 - Once kneaded, place the dough in a floured tray, and dab some oil over the top of it to seal in the moisture, then cover with cling film or a damp cloth and let it rest for at least 2 hours in a warm environment so that it can rise.
+For best results prepare the dough the day before.

 5 - An hour before cooking, split out the dough into 10 balls and place in a dusted tray, with another light dusting of flour on top and cover again with cling film or a damp cloth and leave to rest on the worktop.

-6 - To prepare the butter spread, heat the butter in a pan over the hob until melted, and stir in the finely chopped garlic.
+7 - To prepare the butter spread, heat the butter in a pan over the hob until melted.

-8 - Face the coriander side down on a gaddi, then sprinkle a few drops of water on the topside of the dough, and press against the clay walls.
-The naan should be cooked once it starts browning, (normally within 90 seconds). then remove with the naan hook and scraper set.
+9 - Face the garnish side down on a gaddi, then sprinkle a few drops of water on the topside of the dough, and press against the clay walls.
+The naan should be cooked once it starts browning, (normally in around 90 seconds).
+Remove with the naan hook and scraper set.
 Brush on the butter spread and serve hot.